firmata/firmata-builder/README.md

 I'm looking for contributers, especially for server-side nodeJS develpment and in figuring out how to make what is currently builder.js and features.js something that can scale well to support contributed Firmata features.
 If you want to get involved, [contact me](https://github.com/soundanalogous) and/or [join the gitter](https://gitter.im/firmata/firmata-builder?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge).

-Also if anyone has hosting space to donate that would be greatly appreciated.